-where x_B is the molar fraction of the solute, p_0 is the vapour pressure of the pure solvent, p is the vapour pressure of the solution, n_B is the number of moles of the solute, n_A is the number of moles of the pure solvent.
-In the case of diluted solutions $n_A \gg n_B$, then
+where $x_B$ is the molar fraction of the solute, $p_0$ is the vapor pressure of the pure solvent, p is the vapor pressure of the solution, $n_B$ is the number of moles of the solute, $n_A$ is the number of moles of the pure solvent.
+In the case of diluted solutions $n_A \gg n_B$ , then

-$$\frac{p_0 - p}{p_0} = \frac{n_B}{n_A} \tag{1.11}$$
+$$\frac{p_0 - p}{p_0} = \frac{n_B}{n_A}$$ (1.11)

 At very low concentration, Raoult's Law turned out to be a good approximation for many solvents.
-Molecularly, this can be interpreted by the fact that, in this case, the solvent molecules are in an environment very similar to the pure liquid.
+Molecularly, this can be interpreted by the fact that, in this case, the solvent molecules are in an environment very similar to pure liquid.
 For the solute the situation is completely different.
 It is mainly surrounded by solvent molecules and thus it experiences an entirely different environment than when it is in its pure state.
 William Henry experimentally found a relationship that applies to the solute in a dilute solution (for the definition of Henry's Law see paragraph 5.2.3).

-Both the boiling-point elevation and the freezing-point depression (see Chapter 2) are directly correlated to the decreased vapor pressure of a solution compared to the pure solvent (Figure 1.2.2) and they are experimentally much easier to measure.
-In Figure 1.2.2 the black curve is the vapour-pressure curve of the pure solvent while the green dotted curve is for the solution.
-Using the ebullioscopic method, the boiling points of the pure solvent $(T{b,0})$ and the solution (T_b) at constant pressure p can be measured (generally at atmospheric pressure).
-For small temperature intervals, $(T_b - T{b,0})$ the boiling points of solution and pure solvent can be assumed linear for both curves.
+Both boiling-point elevation and freezing-point depression (see Chapter 2) are directly correlated to the decreased vapor pressure of a solution compared to the pure solvent (Figure 1.2) and they are experimentally much easier to measure.
+In Figure 1.2 the black curve is the vapour-pressure curve of the pure solvent while the green dotted curve is for the solution.
+Using the ebullioscopic method, the boiling points of the pure solvent ( $T{b,0}$ ) and the solution ( $T_b$ ) at constant pressure p can be measured (generally at atmospheric pressure).
+For small temperature intervals, ( $T_b - T{b,0}$ ) the boiling points of solution and pure solvent can be assumed linear for both curves.
 With these assumptions, the following equation applies